knightazura/ghost-sdk/Planned-Features.md

 ### (when) will Ghost do X?

 We have a list of features that we plan to implement which is as long as a gorilla's arm, and it is pretty hard to communicate.
-This list attempts to quantify that list, detail the finer points where we know them, and will be expanded upon as it becomes clearer how a feature will fit into Ghost, and the [roadmap](https://github.com/TryGhost/Ghost/wiki/Roadmap).
+This page attempts to quantify that list, detail the finer points where we know them, and will be expanded upon as it becomes clearer how a feature will fit into Ghost, and the [roadmap](https://github.com/TryGhost/Ghost/wiki/Roadmap).

 ### what makes it into Ghost core?